tulip-control/gr1c/doc/api_intro.md

 --------

 Many specification files are provided under the `examples` directory.
 Begin by reading `examples/README.txt`.
+Then read the [file formats](md_formats.html) and [specification input](md_spc_format.html) pages.
 As a simple first step, consider the following specification, which is `examples/trivial.spc` after removing comments.

     ENV: x;
     SYS: y;